tgirke/manuals_old/mydoc/mydoc_internal_notes.md

 ## Favicon icon

-A favicon is an icon displayed in the web site tabs of a browsser or next to the site name in a bookmark list.
+A favicon is an icon displayed in the web site tabs of a browser or next to the site name in a bookmark list.
 The source image can be generted with most graphics programs (_e.g._ in SVG format in Inkscape).
 To generate the final favicon, the image needs to be exported in bitmap format (_e.g._ PNG format) to a file.
-Subsequently, this file is converted to the final `favicon.ico` file using one the many favicon generation tools such as [FavIcon Generator](http://tools.dynamicdrive.com/favicon).
+Subsequently, this file is converted to the final `favicon.ico` file using one of the many favicon generation tools such as [FavIcon Generator](http://tools.dynamicdrive.com/favicon).
 The `favicon.ico` file is then placed into the `images` directory of the Jekyll Doc Theme.